othman853/java-newbie-hotel-reservation/README.md

  - Trying to apply the best of OO
  - Trying to use some Java 8 features
  - Writing tests first

+What is still missing:

+ - Use of Java 8 Time API instead of Gregorian Calendar
+ - Bigger test coverage on cases where I did not follow the las premise (writing tests first)

 ****